 “So, dude, how’d you end up here?”
 Charley asked.

 “Long story short,” Air Wave began to explain.
-“I was helping out during that alien invasion in January when something went wrong. (*) My helmet worked off of radio waves, allowing me to fly and to disperse via air waves, or electromagnetic transmissions.
+“I was helping out during that alien invasion months ago when something went wrong. (*) My helmet worked off of radio waves, allowing me to fly and to disperse via air waves, or electromagnetic transmissions.
 I’m not sure exactly what happened that day in Australia, but I must have got caught up within the air waves with no way to escape.
 We really didn’t have a solid handle on what the alien field was made of when we attacked it.

 [(*) Editor’s note: See Captain Comet’s Rehab Squad: Strange Visitors, Chapter 3: Battleground Australia.]

 “After some time, I was finally able to latch onto something that pulled me back.
 Turns out it was that sonic creep Sonar, who was then in charge of the Modoran military.
 In my weakened state, he managed to overpower me and took me prisoner.
-Shortly after he became the new ruler of Modora and kept me locked up in that dungeon of his via some sonic-based energy field.
+Shortly after, he became the new ruler of Modora and kept me locked up in that dungeon of his via some sonic-based energy field.
 Without my helmet, I was powerless to escape.
 Lucky for me, you all happened along.”